Fun things to do with your dog

 Make "dog days" a thing of the past, as there is plenty to do with your four-legged friend in Luxembourg and the surrounding region.
 You can pamper yourself and your pooch, take a cruise, organise a doggie playdate or do a bit of sightseeing.
 Here are some ideas to give you "paws" for thought.

-Organised walks and playdates
+Organised walks and park playdates

 The Escher dog club (in the Esch-sur-Alzette area) organises regular events including dog walks, dog days (with demonstrations) and dog training.